We're live on Product Hunt right now! Come support our launch

 • Next-gen embedding.
 Embeddable avoids iframe entirely and embeds using a web component instead.
 Without an iframe slowing things down, your dashboards load fast, directly in your DOM.
 This also enables bi-directional communication between your app and the embedded charts, meaning they blend into the overall user experience.

 • Front-end toolkit.
-We provide the charts, you bring them into your git repo and make all the edits you like.
+We provide the charts; you bring them into your git repo and make all the edits you like.
 It’s pure code, so you can also work with an open source charting library (like Highcharts) or build your own.
-Our SDK makes it super straightforward to push your charts to Embeddable.
+Our SDK makes it super straightforward to push your charts to Embeddable and create stunning interactive dashboards.

 • Backend engine.
 Our backend engine takes care of security and caching and makes sure every component interacts smoothly.
 Since you can customize the cache, your charts will be high-performing.
 Your customers get real-time data and impressive, interactive dashboards.
 Plus, it’ll connect to most databases through a secure, read-only transaction.

 • No-code builder.
-You do need some developer input to get set up with Embeddable.
+You need some developer input to set it up with Embeddable.
 But after that, the intuitive point-and-click interface can be used by anyone to build and iterate dashboards—no coding required.
-That’s one less barrier to remarkable analytics that align with your brand and meet user needs.
+That’s one less barrier to remarkable analytics that aligns with your brand and meets user needs.

 See what you can achieve when you’ve got full customization control: Examples of analytics experiences built with Embeddable